Smoothed analysis on connected graphs: Vertex expansion

-In other words, $I_0$ is the set of (indices of) blobs fully contained in $A$, $I_1$ is the set of blobs having a vertex in $A$ but not falling completely inside $A$, and finally $I_2$ is the set of blobs outside $I_0$ having a neighbor in $A$.
+In other words, $I_0$ is the set of (indices of) blobs fully contained in $A$, $I_1$ is the set of blobs having at least one vertex in $A$ but not falling completely inside $A$, and finally $I_2$ is the set of blobs outside $I_0$ having a neighbor in $A$.
+We now develop inequalities relating the sizes of $I_0,I_1,I_2$.
+These inequalities allow us to directly estimate $|N(A)|$.

-It follows from the above stated property of $R$ that a.a.s.
+It follows from the assumed property of $R$ that a.a.s.